Board of Directors:

 I started volunteering with CiB in 2018 to support the greenhouse project and joined the Board in 2019.
 I have a lot of experience and a varied skill set that I can use in my volunteering: construction and materials handling, and also gardening and food prep, and finance.
 It is so great to see the expanding capacity of the CiB garden and now with the root cellar we will have the ability to store much more for winter use, and increase the CiB produce used in the school cafeteria.

-Eva Anashandsley
+Eva Aneshansley

 Advisory Council:

-Mac Shelton, Alisa Malloch, Tracy Sprauer, Chuck Russell, Anaka Mines!
+Mac Shelton, Alisa Malloch, Tracy Sprauer, Chuck Russell, Anaka Mines

 ALumni members - board of directors:

-Katie Leuthauser, Beth DiDomenico, Brad Halm, Jonathan Stratman, Tracy Sprauer, Geva McAdow, Rebecca Shoup, Jennifer Ramsey, Keri Miles, Nicole Ringgold, Jennifer Schumacher, Alexa Whipple, Tom Venable, Kathy Williams, Katharine Bill, Mac Shelton, Kelly Grayum, Danielle Michelletti, Bruce Honsinger, Erica Blakey, Janelle Delfino, Mark Wenzel, Tyler Slostad, Sandi Scheinberg, Kristi Laguzza-Boosman, Sue Koptonak.
+Susan Ernsdorff, Katie Leuthauser, Beth DiDomenico, Brad Halm, Jonathan Stratman, Tracy Sprauer, Geva McAdow, Rebecca Shoup, Jennifer Ramsey, Keri Miles, Nicole Ringgold, Jennifer Schumacher, Alexa Whipple, Tom Venable, Kathy Williams, Katharine Bill, Mac Shelton, Kelly Grayum, Danielle Michelletti, Bruce Honsinger, Erica Blakey, Janelle Delfino, Mark Wenzel, Tyler Slostad, Sandi Scheinberg, Kristi Laguzza-Boosman, Sue Koptonak.